OsBlaineOra/db-devops-tools/README.md

 1. Click "Create".
 1. Once the Compute instance is Running, locate the Public IP Address and click Copy.
 Keep this IP address handy, it will be used throughout the lab and referred to as \<YourPublicIP>.
-1. In the **Cloud Shell**, create an environment variable to store the IP.
+1. In your **Cloud Shell**, create an environment variable to store the IP.
    ```
    export COMPUTE_IP=<YourPublicIP>
    ```